Chase Freedom Unlimited: Ways to use the $200 cash sign-up bonus

-We’ll cover the requirements for qualifying for the bonus, the best ways to use the bonus and other details about the Chase Freedom Unlimited card, below.
+We cover the requirements for qualifying for the bonus, the best ways to use the bonus and other details about the Chase Freedom Unlimited card.

 Why the Chase Freedom Unlimited’s sign-up bonus is worth noting

-A $200 cash back welcome bonus is a pretty good offer for a card with no annual fee.
+A $200 cash back welcome bonus is a pretty good offer for a card with no annual fee, but add in the opportunity to earn another $600 in cash back through 5 percent back on gas and grocery purchases for the first year (up to $12,000 spent and excluding Target and Walmart), and you have an incredible offer.
 Further, while you can redeem this bonus for cash or a statement credit, you can also use the bonus as part of the lucrative Chase Ultimate Rewards program and transfer your rewards to a more premium Chase credit card.
-This means that, depending on which redemption option you use, the bonus could potentially be worth even more than $200.
+This means that, depending on which redemption option you use, the bonus could potentially be worth even more than $800.

-The spending requirement to qualify for this bonus is only $500 over the first three months of card ownership, so most borrowers will likely qualify for the bonus if they spend just $170 per month using the card.
+The spending requirement to qualify for the $200 bonus is only $500 over the first three months of card ownership, so most borrowers will likely qualify for the bonus if they spend just $170 per month using the card.
+To truly maximize the rewards, though, be prepared to max out the $12,000 spending cap to earn 5 percent back on your gas and grocery purchases for the first year.
 Aside from the welcome bonus, other Chase Freedom Unlimited benefits include a solid cash back rewards structure, no annual fee and a low introductory APR on purchases.

 How to redeem the Chase Freedom Unlimited’s sign-up bonus

-There are multiple redemption options you can utilize to access the card’s sign-up bonus.
-The simplest way to use the bonus is in the form of a statement credit or cash back direct deposit, which transfers $200 worth of cold, hard cash to your bank account or credit card statement.
-But there are plenty of other ways to use the bonus, as well.
+There are multiple redemption options you can use to access the card’s sign-up bonus.
+The simplest way to use the bonus is in the form of a statement credit or cash back direct deposit, which transfers cold, hard cash to your bank account or credit card statement.

-In addition to cash or statement credit, cardholders can also use the bonus to book travel through Chase Ultimate Rewards, purchase gift cards, shop on Amazon, make charitable contributions and more.
-In some cases, these redemption options are worth more than the cash amount, allowing cardholders to stretch their welcome bonus further.
+You can also use the bonus to book travel through Chase Ultimate Rewards, purchase gift cards, shop on Amazon, make charitable contributions and more.
+In some cases, these redemption options are worth more than the cash amount, allowing you to stretch your welcome bonus further.

 How much is the Chase Freedom Unlimited’s sign-up bonus worth?

-If redeemed for cash, each Chase Ultimate Rewards point is worth 1 cent.
-(Note, the Chase Freedom Unlimited technically earns Ultimate Rewards points that can be redeemed for cash back at a 1:1 rate.)
-Utilizing only the Chase Freedom Unlimited, points are also worth 1 cent when redeemed for travel, gift cards and Apple purchases.
-Points are worth .8 cents when redeemed for Amazon purchases and 1.25 cents when redeemed for charitable giving.
+Each Chase Ultimate Rewards point is worth 1 cent if redeemed for cash.
+(Note that the Chase Freedom Unlimited technically earns Ultimate Rewards points that can be redeemed for cash back at a 1:1 rate.)
+Using only the Chase Freedom Unlimited, points are also worth 1 cent when redeemed for travel, gift cards and Apple purchases.
+Points are worth 0.8 cents when redeemed for Amazon purchases and 1.25 cents when redeemed for qualifying charitable giving through the Pay Yourself Back program.

-However, your rewards can be even more valuable if you have another Chase Ultimate Rewards card, like the Chase Sapphire Reserve or Chase Sapphire Preferred Card.
-By transferring rewards earned with the Chase Freedom Unlimited to one of these more premium cards, you can increase their value.
+However, your rewards can be even more valuable if you have a premium Chase Ultimate Rewards card, like the Chase Sapphire Reserve or Chase Sapphire Preferred Card.
+By transferring rewards earned with the Chase Freedom Unlimited to one of these cards, you can increase their value.
 For example, points redeemed for travel through the Chase Ultimate Rewards portal are worth 1.25 cents using the Chase Sapphire Preferred and 1.5 cents using the Chase Sapphire Reserve.

 Best ways to use the Chase Freedom Unlimited’s sign-up bonus

-There’s nothing wrong with redeeming the Chase Freedom Unlimited’s sign-up bonus for straight-up cash.
-For many cardholders, especially those who don’t travel frequently or don’t want to spend time maxing out their rewards earning potential, a cash direct deposit or statement credit may be the path of least resistance.
+For many cardholders, especially those who don’t travel frequently or don’t want to spend time maxing out their rewards earning potential, a cash direct deposit or statement credit may be the path of least resistance — and there’s nothing wrong with that if it best fits your needs!

 Chase also features a shopping portal with offers from retail partners in the form of discounted gift cards, product offerings and more.
 Before you redeem your rewards, it’s a good idea to browse the offerings in the portal to make sure you’re not missing out on any good deals from your favorite retailers.